-Healthcare becomes more and more important as we age and the risk of developing medical problems rises.
-Figuring out what kind of healthcare is available and necessary after you reach age 65 can be daunting.
-It is important for seniors to know the basics about Medicare and other health insurance plans and to identify which types of healthcare services are available.
+Healthcare becomes important as we age and the risk of health problems rises.
+It can be hard to figure out what kind of healthcare you need after 65.
+Older adults need to know the basics about Medicare and other health insurance plans.
+They also need to be able to identify which healthcare services are available to them.

-Most people age 65 or older who are citizens or permanent residents of the United States are eligible for Medicare.
-Medicare has 4 parts:
+Most people 65 years of age or older who are citizens or permanent residents of the United States are eligible for Medicare.
+Medicare has four parts:

-- Hospital insurance (Part A): a service that helps pay for inpatient hospital care, care in a skilled nursing facility following a hospital stay, and some home health and hospice care
+- Hospital insurance (Part A) helps pay for inpatient hospital care, care in a skilled nursing facility after a hospital stay, and some home health and hospice care

-- Medical insurance (Part B): a service requiring a monthly premium that helps pay for doctors’ services and some other medical services and supplies not covered by Part A
+- Medical insurance (Part B) requires a monthly premium that helps pay for doctors’ services and some other medical services and supplies not covered by Part A

-- Medicare Advantage (Part C): a service requiring a monthly premium that provides more choices and extra benefits than Part A and Part B
+- Medicare Advantage (Part C) requires a monthly premium that provides more choices and extra benefits than Part A and Part B

-- Prescription drug coverage (Part D): a service requiring a monthly premium that helps pay for prescribed medications
+- Prescription drug coverage (Part D) requires a monthly premium that helps pay for prescribed medicines

-In addition to healthcare from illnesses or emergencies, Medicare covers many preventive services, which can help find problems early, when they are most easily treated.
-These services include:
+In addition to healthcare from illnesses or emergencies, Medicare covers many preventive services.
+This can help find problems early when they are most easily treated.
+These services are:

 - Annual physical exams